The Book of the Law: Via prophecy

-One such key event was Charles Stansfeld Jones claiming the grade of Magister Templi, which Crowley saw as the birth of his 'Magical Son'.
-Crowley believed that Jones later went on to "discover the Key of it all" as foretold in the book (II:76, III:47).

-Crowley believed that Jones' discovery of the critical value of 31 gave Crowley further insight into his qabalistic understanding and interpretation of the book.
-Upon receiving notification of this discovery, Crowley replied:
+One significant event was Charles Stansfeld Jones claiming the grade of Magister Templi, which Crowley interpreted as the birth of his 'Magical Son'.
+Crowley believed that Jones' subsequent discovery of the critical value of 31 was foretold in the book (II:76, III:47) and provided him with further insight into his qabalistic understanding and interpretation of the text.
+Upon receiving notification of this discovery, Crowley expressed his realization that Jones' key had unlocked deeper meanings within Liber AL vel Legis, noting that the text had unfolded like a flower and solved various enigmatic passages.